Sanatan-Shrivastava/Operating-Systems/MultiprogrammingOS-IV.md

 #### Multiprogramming Operating System:

 ## Multiprogramming is not running two processes concurrently.
 It is executing other program if one program is on hold
+Context switch is so fast, that it seems as if processes or programs are running in parellel.
 ![MOS](https://www.includehelp.com/operating-systems/images/multiprogramming.jpg)

 1) MOS increased CPU clock utilization; Spooling was 100%